kryptobi/database-easy-log/README.md

     .Annotation("Relational:Collation", "utf8mb4_unicode_ci");
 ```
 ### How to create an entry
-You can use booth methods if your repository inherits the interface ILogRepository.
+You can use booth methods if your repository inherits the class LogRepositoryBase.

 ### Result
 Once you create a LogEntry, your table should look like this: